 The need for such data motivates DESpec, a concept for a ~4000-fiber spectrograph for the Blanco telescope, which enables a ~7 million spectroscopic galaxy survey in ~300 nights.
 We consider DESpec an ‘upgrade’ of the Dark Energy Camera and of the DES project, following the model of upgrades that enhance the capabilities of high-energy particle physics experiments.
 Together with DES, DESpec has the science reach of a next-generation, DETF Stage IV project.
 Once LSST begins survey operations from neighboring Cerro Pachon, the DESpec survey can be expanded to ~15,000 sq. deg., yielding redshifts for ~20 million galaxies in ~900 nights, substantially enhancing the science reach of LSST.
 This sample is comparable in size to, and complements, the proposed BigBOSS survey in the north (Schlegel, et al. 2011; see Appendix).

-The unique strength of the DESpec survey transcends the statistics captured in the DETF figure of merit: it will provide a 3d redshift map of the Universe over the same deep, wide volume precisely mapped by DES and later LSST.
-The statistical versatility and power of a comprehensive, deep 3d survey coupled with a precision, multi-band photometric survey was demonstrated by SDSS, which was instrumental in establishing the current cosmological paradigm.
+However, the unique strength of the DESpec survey transcends the statistics captured in the DETF figure of merit: it will provide a 3d redshift map of the Universe over the same deep, wide volume precisely mapped by DES and later LSST.
+The statistical versatility and power of a comprehensive, deep 3d survey coupled with a precision, multi-band, homogeneous photometric survey was demonstrated by SDSS, which was instrumental in establishing the current cosmological paradigm.
 To probe the physical origin of cosmic acceleration will require a combination of many statistical techniques, only some of which are now known and well tested.
 DESpec will survey a volume much larger than SDSS, extending back to an era before Dark Energy dominated the cosmic expansion.
 DESpec enables a wide range of DE probes that powerfully synergize in ways that no other foreseen spectroscopic surveys can achieve.

 The spectroscopic redshift information that DESpec adds to the DES(+VHS) galaxy catalog results in a substantial increase in the precision of the dark energy equation of state parameter, w, and its time evolution, dw/da, from all four of the techniques above (baryon acoustic oscillations; abundance of massive galaxy clusters; weak gravitational lensing; Type Ia supernova distances).
 Spectroscopic redshift precision also enables qualitatively new dark energy probes beyond DES, for example, radial baryon acoustic oscillations and redshift-space distortions (RSD).
 It can provide dynamical mass estimates for thousands of DES galaxy clusters, strengthening the cluster probe of DE.
 Spectroscopic data also increase the power of weak lensing as a probe in controlling intrinsic alignment effects.
 In the southern hemisphere, this includes cross-correlation with lensing of the microwave background radiation, now detected in high resolution imaging by the South Pole Telescope and the Atacama Cosmology Telescope.

 Among the many new capabilities enabled by DESpec, one exciting recent realization is that the combination of redshift-space distortions from DESpec and weak lensing from DES (and later LSST) can powerfully discriminate models of Modified Gravity from Dark Energy as the cause of cosmic acceleration (Zhang, et al. 2007, Guzik, et al. 2009, Song & Dore 2009, Reyes, et al. 2010, Song, et al. 2011), with reduced uncertainty due to galaxy bias and cosmic variance if the photometric and spectroscopic surveys cover the same sky area as DES and DESpec would do (Pen 2004, McDonald & Seljak 2009, Cai & Bernstein 2012, Gaztanaga, et al. 2012).
 In this White Paper we provide further analysis of combining imaging and spectroscopic data over the same sky, and outline our R&D program to study it further by three teams within the DESpec collaboration.
-Qualitatively our three independent studies indicate that same-sky for imaging and spectroscopy is superior to non-overlapping surveys.
+Qualitatively our three independent studies indicate that same-sky for imaging and spectroscopy is superior to non-overlapping photometric and spectroscopic surveys.